Get in touch and give us some feedback about our products or just say hello.

 Many thanks to performers, accompanists, teachers, instructors, adjudicators, parents, audiences, Festival Committee, volunteers, caterers and janitors for making the 40th annual Music Festival a resounding success!

-New classes in Gaelic, Popular Song and Percussion were well supported and received much positive feedback.
+Recently introduced classes in Gaelic, Popular Song, Piping and Percussion were well supported and received much positive feedback.
 We are delighted to include clarsach and harp classes in the 2018 festival.